Wallace Langham: Television career

 Langham dropped the Ward moniker in the 1990s as he moved to more adult roles, appearing as a regular in the much-hyped but short-lived CBS series WIOU.
 His big breakthrough came when he was cast as Phil, the cynical staff and then head writer for insecure talk show host Larry Sanders, in HBO's sitcom The Larry Sanders Show.
 Langham then took on a role in NBC's Veronica's Closet, playing Kirstie Alley's gay assistant Josh.
 He then appeared on the Joan Cusack sitcom What About Joan?

 He has guest-starred on many series including, Murphy Brown, NewsRadio, ER, Murder, She Wrote, Sex and the City, 21 Jump Street, Medium, both the 1985 and the 2002 versions of The Twilight Zone, The Outer Limits, Star Trek: Voyager, Curb Your Enthusiasm, Monk, Shameless, and Grace Under Fire.

-He was the voice of Andy French on the animated series Mission Hill, as well as the Care-Bots and Smoltz in Buzz Lightyear of Star Command, Basil Karlo/Clayface II in The Batman, Orm/Ocean Master in Batman: The Brave and the Bold, and Anarky in Beware the Batman.
+He was the voice of Andy French on the animated series Mission Hill, as well as the Care-Bots and Smoltz in Buzz Lightyear of Star Command, Basil Karlo/Clayface in The Batman, Orm/Ocean Master in Batman: The Brave and the Bold, and Anarky in Beware the Batman.

 Langham played lab technician David Hodges on the CBS series CSI: Crime Scene Investigation.
 Starting with the eighth-season premiere, Langham was listed in the main titles.

 Other work

-Langham plays Dr. Grant Seeker in the preshow of the theme park attraction Dinosaur at Walt Disney World's Animal Kingdom, in which his character attempts to send guests back in time to retrieve a live Iguanadon; his voice is also heard in the ride vehicle throughout the attraction.
+Langham played Dr. Grant Seeker in the preshow of the theme park attraction Dinosaur at Disney's Animal Kingdom Park at Walt Disney World, in which his character attempts to send guests back in time to retrieve a live Iguanadon; his voice was also heard in the ride vehicle throughout the attraction.
+Dinosaur closed permanently on February 2, 2026.